Eliso Virsaladze

-Eliso Virsaladze (ელისო ვირსალაძე; born September 14, 1942) is a Georgian pianist.
+Eliso Virsaladze (ელისო ვირსალაძე; born 14 September 1942) is a Georgian pianist.

 Biography

-She was born in Tbilisi, Georgian SSR.
-Her father Constantine Virsaladze was a prominent doctor and scientist, so was her grandfather Spiridon Virsaladze.
+Virsaladze was born in Tbilisi, Georgian SSR.
+Her father Constantine Virsaladze was a doctor and scientist, so was her grandfather Spiridon Virsaladze.
 She received her first piano lessons at the age of 9 from her grandmother, Anastasia Virsaladze, a well-known pianist and professor in Georgia.
 From the age of 9, she also started receiving lessons from Heinrich Neuhaus up until his last days.
 She graduated from the Tbilisi State Conservatory (Class of Anastasia Virsaladze), and continued her education as a postgraduate student at the Moscow Conservatory with Yakov Zak.
-She has also played for A. Goldenweiser and N. Perelman many times.
+She has also played for Aleksandr Goldenweiser and N. Perelman.

 She won the 3rd prize in the International Tchaikovsky Competition in Moscow in 1962 and the 1st prize in the Robert Schumann International Competition in Zwickau, Germany in 1966.

-Sviatoslav Richter considered her the best female pianist of her time, and the best interpreter of Schumann.
+Sviatoslav Richter described her as the best female pianist of her time and a leading interpreter of Schumann.

-Considered a great pianist, Virsaladze has been teaching at Moscow Conservatory since 1967 (becoming a professor in 1993), University of Music and Performing Arts of Munich, Germany (1995-2011).
+Virsaladze has been teaching at Moscow Conservatory since 1967 (becoming a professor in 1993) and taught at the University of Music and Performing Arts of Munich from 1995 to 2011.
 From 2010 she has been teaching at Scuola di Musica di Fiesole in Florence, Italy.
-She is also a distinguished visiting professor at the Tokyo College of Music.
-In addition, regularly gives masterclasses all over the world.
+She is also a visiting professor at the Tokyo College of Music.

-Among her most outstanding students are: B. Berezovsky, A. Volodin, A. Zuev, J.H.Park, T. Yang, D. Shishkin.
+Among her most students are B. Berezovsky, A. Volodin, A. Zuev, J.H.Park, T. Yang, D. Shishkin.

-Since 1975, she has served on the jury of many well-known international competitions, including: Queen Elisabeth Competition, Arthur Rubinstein International Piano Competition, R. Schumann International Competition, Géza Anda International Piano Competition, International Tchaikovsky Competition, Paloma O'Shea Santander International Piano Competition, Tbilisi International Piano Competition and many others.
+Since 1975, she has served on the jury of many international competitions, including the Queen Elisabeth Competition, Arthur Rubinstein International Piano Competition, R. Schumann International Competition, Géza Anda International Piano Competition, International Tchaikovsky Competition, Paloma O'Shea Santander International Piano Competition, and Tbilisi International Piano Competition.

-Eliso Virsaladze speaks 8 languages: Georgian, English, German, French, Italian, Spanish, Russian and Polish.
+Eliso Virsaladze speaks Georgian, English, German, French, Italian, Spanish, Russian and Polish.

 Orchestras and chamber music

-Since 1966, Eliso Virsaladze has given recitals and appeared with major international orchestras under Yevgeny Svetlanov, Kyrill Kondrashin, Yuri Temirkanov, Kurt Masur, Riccardo Muti, Kurt Sanderling, Mariss Jansons, Wolfgang Sawallisch, Marin Alsop, Charles Dutoit, Mikhail Pletnev, Vakhtang and Jansug Kakhidze and many others.
+Since 1966, Eliso Virsaladze has given recitals and appeared with international orchestras under Yevgeny Svetlanov, Kyrill Kondrashin, Yuri Temirkanov, Kurt Masur, Riccardo Muti, Kurt Sanderling, Mariss Jansons, Wolfgang Sawallisch, Marin Alsop, Charles Dutoit, Mikhail Pletnev, Vakhtang and Jansug Kakhidze and many others.

-Virsaladze enjoys playing chamber music, partnering with Natalia Gutman, Oleg Kagan, the Borodin and the Taneyev Quartets.
-She is an interpreter of Schumann, Beethoven, Bach, Mozart, Chopin and so many others.
-Live Classics has recorded most of her broad repertoire.
+Virsaladze performs chamber music with partners including Natalia Gutman, Oleg Kagan, and the Borodin and Taneyev Quartets.
+Her repertoire includes works by Schumann, Beethoven, Bach, Mozart, and Chopin, much of which has been recorded by Live Classics.

-She was awarded the title of People's Artist of the Georgian SSR in 1971, and of People's Artist of the USSR in 1989.
+She was awarded the title of People's Artist of the Georgian SSR in 1972, and of People's Artist of the USSR in 1989.